 - observing and responding to consumer trends in a way that fits in to and enhances their customers’ lifestyles.

-In 2018, this is even more true with the customer experience more important than ever, and customer analytics becoming more prevalent and neccessary as companies are driven to identify new, innovative ways to interact with their customers.
+In 2018, this is even more true with the customer experience more important than ever, and customer analytics becoming more prevalent and necessary as companies are driven to identify new, innovative ways to interact with their customers.

 Customer-focused technologies must ensure a positive and consistent experience at every point of interaction – whether through a call centre, website, or social channel – while also using these interactions to gather critical insights into how your customers think and act.